Child’s Play: How the PEDIATRIC ImPACT® TEST Helps Young Athletes

 - The interviewer follows up on discrepancies between what the child reports and what the parent reports.
 Kids may tend to over report some issues that parents might deny, such as trouble sleeping and nausea.
 And parents tend to over report some issues that kids deny, such as irritability and cognitive issues.

 - The test stimuli are made more age-appropriate.
-For instance a part of the ImPACT test designed to test processing speed or reaction times becomes “Catch Those Animals” in the pediatric version.
+For instance a part of the ImPACT test designed to test processing speed or reaction times becomes a “stop and go” traffic light game in the pediatric version and visual memory is measured with a concentration/matching game with animals and food.

 WHY IS THE PEDIATRIC VERSION OF ImPACT SO IMPORTANT?